MicroFocus/data-protector-uic-plugin-archetype/examples/samplefs-plugin/README.md

 ## Creating backup specification

-Use the REST API offered by the app server to create/save a backup specification.
+Use the REST API offered by the Data Protector app server to create/save backup specification.
+Make sure you have appropriate permissions assigned.
+Read the REST API documentation on how to obtain auth tokens to invoke the APIs.
 The endpoint is *https://&lt;CM_hostname&gt;:7116/dp-protection/restws/unified/v1/backupspecifications*.
 Currently, spec creation is not possible through the Web UI.
+To see the schemas (data models) associated with the backup specification, access Swagger UI at *https://&lt;CM_hostname&gt;:7116/dp-apis* and look for *UnifiedBackupSpecification*.

 Here's an example payload.